 Why the move to Seattle:

-In February of 2017, I had the pleasure of participating in a theater festival (KCACTF region 7) in Denver, CO, putting on my acting hat and playing Fraulein Schneider in American River College’s production of Cabaret, as wall as learning new skills as an actor in the workshops offered there.
+In February of 2017, I had the pleasure of participating in a theater festival (KCACTF region 7) in Denver, CO, putting on my acting hat and playing Fraulein Schneider in American River College’s production of Cabaret, as well as learning new skills as an actor in the workshops offered there.

 The whole experience got me thinking about my life as a whole and where I was going with it.
 Should I switch gears and pursue acting?
 Continue with music?
 Get my Masters?
 I found myself at a cross road of unknowing and internal crisis.